-Wei-Ling Chang is a swim addict, sleep enthusiast, and filmmaker.
-Her feature directorial debut “The Unlikely Girl,” a thriller set in France, was acquired by Netflix for worldwide distribution.
-She is a current fellow of Sundance Episodic Story Lab, Screenwriter's Colony (Episodic Drama), and a finalist of Ryan Murphy’s Half Initiative Directing Program.
-She is set to direct her second feature “Bad Education” in Spring 2019 — a Tracking Board Screenplay winner (cast: Kevin Zegers and Abigail Cowen).
+Wei Ling Chang is a New York-brewed, Los Angeles-based swim addict, sleep enthusiast, and writer/director.
+Her feature directorial debut, "The Unlikely Girl," was acquired by Netflix for worldwide distribution.
+She is a current fellow of Sundance Episodic Story Lab, Screenwriter's Colony Episodic Drama, and a finalist of Ryan Murphy’s Half Initiative Directing Program.
+She’s worked in mini-rooms led by Veena Sud and Jessica Mecklenburg, and has been mentored by Graham Yost, Marti Noxon, and Corinne Brinkerhoff.

-Before going narrative, she produced, wrote, and directed unscripted TV shows, including the Emmy-nominated “The Port Chicago Mutiny,” “The First 48,” “My Super Sweet Sixteen,” “Made,” “The Detonators,” and prison show “Max ER.”
-An active member of the PGA, AWD, and Film Fatales, she served as PGA East’s Chair of Events Committee for two years.
-She holds a psychology BA from Cornell University and is repped by UTA.
+Before going narrative, she produced, wrote, and directed unscripted TV shows, including “The First 48,” “My Super Sweet Sixteen,” “Made,” “The Detonators,” and prison show “Max ER.”
+She holds a psychology BA from Cornell University and is repped by UTA and Underground.